 To date I have illustrated more than 70 books, including early readers, picture books, eight books in the HarperCollins Let's-Read-And-Find-Out Science series, and a number of mass market books.
-Coming out in March of 2017 are two books written by my son, Peter, and illustrated by me; Stinky Spike The Pirate Dog and Stinky Spike And The Royal Rescue.
-They're about a stinky dog named Spike who has the best sniffer on the seven seas.
-He becomes a pirate and helps Captain Fishbeard and his bumbling crew sniff out treasure.
+Released in March of 2017 were two books written by my son, Peter, and illustrated by me; Stinky Spike The Pirate Dog and Stinky Spike And The Royal Rescue.
+They're about a hilarious stinky dog named Spike who becomes a pirate and helps Captain Fishbeard and his bumbling crew sniff out treasure.
 They're part of the new Read & Bloom series from Bloomsbury.

-In addition to children's trade work I also do editorial and educational illustration.
+In addition to children's trade work I also do editorial, educational and advertising illustration.
 I work digitally and traditionally.

 Jennifer Mattson of the Andrea Brown Literary Agency is my agent for juvenile trade publishing.
 Jennifer can be reached at firstname.lastname@example.org, or called directly at (773) 344-4175.